Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Methods

 The function $g_j(z_j, \theta_i)$ can be specified in a multitude of ways, while still embodying the concept of feature sharing.
 Here we present two possible options: the first simply assumes a single heat kernel shape (i.e., Gaussian-like bump) with shared tuning width $\sigma$ for all neurons.
 Since neural activity is non-negative, we model the $\log$ of the instantaneous firing rates as

 where $\mu_i$ denotes (as above) the center of the $i$-th neuron's tuning curve and $d_j(\cdot)$ a distance function in the space of $z_j$ (i.e., Euclidean distance in $\mathbb{R}^n$ and geodesic distance in $\mathbb{T}^n$).
-The second, and more flexible, feature space consists of a sum of $K$ weighted ($\beta_k$) Gaussian basis functions such that
+The second, and more flexible, feature space consists of a sum of $M$ weighted ($\beta_m$) Gaussian basis functions (i.e., a spline)

-with $\mu_k$, $\sigma_k$ the center and width of the $k$-th basis function.
-We consider three variations of the faeLVM: sharing of features through Eq.~\ref{Splines_tuning} (faeLVM-s), utilizing Eq.~\ref{Bump_tuning} for modeling $g_j$ as a shared heat kernel (faeLVM-b), as well as a model allowing each neuron to learn its own set of the basis weights in Eq.~\ref{Splines_tuning}, i.e. no shared features (faeLVM-n).
+with center $\mu_m$ and width $\sigma_m$ of the $m$-th basis function.
+We consider three variations of~faeLVM: sharing of features by utilizing Eq.~\ref{Bump_tuning} to model $g_j$ with a shared (bump) heat kernel (faeLVM-b), sharing of features through Eq.~\ref{Splines_tuning} using a Gaussian basis (faeLVM-s), as well as a model allowing each neuron to learn its own set of the basis weights in Eq.~\ref{Splines_tuning}, i.e. no shared features (faeLVM-n).